PROFESSIONAL COLOR MANAGEMENT

 |True Color = a "faithful" Proof (monitor, print or otherwise) of a digital Source document.

 Proofing devices like monitors, projectors and various printing technologies, including substrates (papers, plastics, inks, dyes, ect.), cannot possibly "accurately" reproduce all the color gamuts, tones and dynamic ranges that can theoretically exist in Source documents.

-However, achieving a real-world "True Color" result on a specific device (monitor or print) is solely dependent on how accurately its device-specific ICC Profile represents the current physical state of the device (including any relative materials like paper and ink).
+However, achieving a real-world 'True Color' result on a specific device (monitor or print) is solely dependent on how accurately its device-specific ICC Profile represents the current physical state of the device (including any relative materials like paper and ink sets).

-In other words, the specific proofing device's ICC PROFILE must be balls-to-the-wall good for this True-Color theory to work.
+In other words, the specific proofing device's ICC PROFILE must be balls-to-the-wall good for this True-Color concept to work.

 Photoshop provides users with powerful tools to foresee and optimize problem areas between Source and Destination spaces.
 Monitor "Soft Proofing" and "Gamut Warning" features can be very helpful in predicting how source color will reproduce using specific Printer-Paper-Ink Profiles, for example.